 At a time when people are growing more determined to improve their quality of life, numerous advancements have been discovered which are, undoubtedly, beneficial to our survival.
 Science and technology, inarguably, have been critical to our coming of age in this new progressive world.
 A century ago, the world we live in now is unimaginable.
 There is a very limited number of processes that are done nowadays, the same way as it was done before.
 And if so, they may only be done to preserve culture and history.

 Technology is the implementation of any scientific technique for practical purposes.
 It has touched every possible area of life, from the most basic to the most complex processes imaginable.
-Even farming or planting and growing crops is today, done differently.
+Even farming or planting and growing crops are today, done differently.
 For centuries, one element has been deemed to be essential in growing plants, soil.

 But for a few decades now, a system of growing plants that shies away from the use of soil has been developed and has recently been gaining a huge number of followers.
 This breakthrough in farming and planting is called hydroponics.